 Self-hosted

-Databend appears to have several advantages over Apache Cloudberry, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Apache Cloudberry and Databend have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash, Python.
 However, they differ in their additional technology choices: Apache Cloudberry uses CSS, C, Objective-C, C++, Perl while Databend leverages JavaScript, Rust.